 Come and see our Jesus.
 Go and be like our Jesus.
 This means we desire to be good representatives of Christ and it is always our goal for people to see Jesus in us and what we do.
 Then follow us, as we follow Christ, and do likewise.
 To 'Go and Be', means getting involved and committed to ministry yourself.
 It is every Christian's duty in the family of Christ to both go and to support those going into missions.
 Biblical missions is loving others by acts of compassion and sharing the Gospel message both locally and to the ends of the earth.
 In Acts 1:8 Jesus spoke, "you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 Yet not everyone can go to more distant places, but working as one team body of Christ you have a part to play locally and to the whole world.
 Praying, encouraging, and sending others and loving others remotely through financial support clearly makes yourself a vital part of the "going" ministry.
 One important way to go is to Pray.
 Another important way to go is to Give.
 Another vital way is to Serve.
 All are acts of encouragement that build up the Body of Christ.
 A Believer led by the Holy Spirit does all three in various ways.

 Following Christ's commission to make disciples of all nations and extending his hand of compassion following the Biblical mandate to exercise pure religion of caring for the poor and needy especially the orphaned and widowed.
-We do this through strategic partnerships with indigenous ministers in poor countries where needs are greatest, helping develop a strong universal Church all over the World.
+We do this through strategic partnerships with missionaries and pastors in poor countries where needs are greatest, helping develop a strong universal Church all over the World.

-- Doctrine of Salvation.
+Doctrine of Salvation.
 Jesus Christ is the Way, the Truth, and the Life, and God gives salvation and eternal life to those who trust in him.
 Salvation cannot be earned through personal goodness or human effort.
 It is a gift that is received by repentance and faith in Christ and his death on the cross and resurrection from the grave.
-To be saved, we must be born of God's Spirit.
+All those saved are born of God's Spirit.

-- Doctrine of the Holy Spirit.
+Doctrine of the Holy Spirit.
 The Holy Spirit, the third Person of triune God, convicts the world of sin and gives new life to those who trust in Jesus.
 He is not a force, but a person of God.
-It is by his regenerating work that a person believes and comes to faith.
+The Spirit regenerates believers to new life.
 He indwells all believers and is available to empower them to lead Christ-like lives.
 The Spirit gives them spiritual gifts with which to serve fellow believers and reach out to a lost and needy world.